julelang/manual/src/integrated-jule/interoperability/types.md

 fn main() {
     s := "hello world\n"
-    sb := integ::BytesFromStr(s)
+    sb := integ::BytesFromString(s)
     unsafe {
         extern.printf((*c::Char)(&sb[0]))
     }
 }
 ```
 The above example includes a simple C-string compatibility conversion.
-The `BytesFromStr` function returns the given string as a NULL-terminated byte-slice.
+The `BytesFromString` function returns the given string as a NULL-terminated byte-slice.
 Since this is compatible with the `char*` type, it can be safely used as a C-string with a pointer.

 Considering that strings are UTF-8 byte encoded, you can also use string pointers directly if your strings are NULL-terminated to avoid unnecessary allocations.